jellyhive/SwedishBankAccounts/README.md

 # Class

+The package should include a class that which should be the return value of `Parse`

 # TryParse

-The class should include a static TryParse method.
+The class should include a static TryParse method that creates a new instance of the class.
+The `TryParse` method should contain an optional parameter InitOptions to define the strictness of the parsing.
+Strict parsing will be used as default.